Since I became passionate about photography and combined a love of travel and the camera, my way of

 Last photo: detail of the Church of the Annunciation, near the port of Mandraki.
 Passing outside in the evening, you can see this strange effect through the iron grates that serve to protect the "mausoleum" inside.

 Among the many boats that depart from the port of Rhodes, you can choose between two different ports on which to land in Symi: the village where I posted the photo above or that of the Monastery of the Archangel Michael in Panormitis, where you can often do a bathroom and go back.
-Here, to tell the truth, there is not much, except the monastery, a few houses, a small beach, a bar and, exploring well, a small artisan shop hidden behind two flights of white stairs where few tourists seek refuge in the shadow.
-But, if like me, you don't want to miss every corner of the island, you can also choose the mini tours that touch both the picturesque village and the monastery.
+Here, to tell the truth, there isn't much, except the monastery, a few houses, a small beach, a bar and, exploring well, a small artisan shop hidden behind two flights of white stairs where few tourists seek refuge in the shadow.
+But, if like me, you don't want to miss every corner of the island, you can also choose mini tours that touch both the picturesque village and the monastery.
 At least you can sit for a while listening to the silence and enjoy the warm calm of this divine place.

 All the desolation and charm of the Dodecanese in this photo.
 Tourists behind